intel/tdx/Documentation/virt/kvm/api.rst

 The use of GUEST_MEMFD_FLAG_SUPPORT_SHARED will not be allowed for CoCo VMs.
 This is validated when the guest_memfd instance is bound to the VM.

+If the capability KVM_CAP_GMEM_CONVERSIONS is supported, then the 'flags' field supports GUEST_MEMFD_FLAG_INIT_PRIVATE.
+Setting GUEST_MEMFD_FLAG_INIT_PRIVATE will initialize the memory for the guest_memfd as guest-only and not faultable by the host.

 See KVM_SET_USER_MEMORY_REGION2 for additional details.

 4.143 KVM_PRE_FAULT_MEMORY